ahviplc/JustIDEA/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️if this project helped you!

 ***

-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+_This README was generated with ❤️by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_